Lauren Gold: Personal life

 In April 2004, she was pictured out to lunch with footballer Freddie Ljungberg.
 In the summer of 2004, the pair were also spotted in Ljungberg's hometown of Halmstad, Sweden, as well as Båstad, Sweden, where Ljungberg and his family would spend their summers.
 Neither Gold or Ljungberg ever confirmed their relationship.

 In 2006, tabloids speculated that Gold had dated Dream Team co-star Robert Kazinsky, after he published a series of love poems.
 By 2007, Gold was attending numerous events with her best friend Petra Nemcova.
 Despite Nemcova mentioning her friendship in her 2007 memoirs, Love Always, Petra: A Story of Courage and the Discovery of Life's Hidden Gifts, Gold has never commented on their friendship and remain close.
 That same year, there was also some speculation that she and Ziggy Lichman of Big Brother fame were once an item.
 Lichman's friends claim that the two enjoyed a two-year romance.

 In November 2011, Lauren Gold married film director and producer Gabe Turner.
+In 2017, two years after her father's death, Gold along with her sister Francesca unveiled a plaque to commemorate the iconic Lord John shop at 43 Carnaby Street, London.
+In 2024, her home she shares with her husband and three children was featured in the Telegraph.